dsoprea/youtube-autodownloader/ytad/resources/README.rst

 - The state is recorded for each playlist during each call.
 This is how the differences are calculated.
 - Uses `python-googleautoauth <https://github.com/dsoprea/python-googleautoauth>`_ for authentication.
 - Manages multiple instances being run concurrently.
+- Designed to be scheduled and to print information that could be reported via email.

 Usage